martydingo/content-dingo.foo/portfolio/DNS Diagnostical Automata.md

 defined by the variable `dnsdiag_qname` with an rdtype defined by the variable `dnsdiag_rdtype`, optionally with a specific server defined by the variable `dnsdiag_resolver`, otherwise it will use the first configured resolver within `/etc/resolv.conf`.
-Finally, the automation then destroys the instances created previously after dumping the results to stdout.
+Finally, the automation then destroys the instances created previously[[Enviroplusd]] after dumping the results to stdout.

 There is plans to integrate with AWX, and to build a Django web interface to display and interact with dnsdiag.